Fatensamman/Reading-notes/Code201/class-02.md

 * You can combine more than one logical operator Comparison operators set.
 * Operators set.
 Whether...
 You can execute one set of code other statements
 * If a condition is valid, and if it is incorrect, then another condition is true.
+*  statements allow you to compare a value against potential effects (and even a default) If no match option).
+* Data forms from one type to the next may be compelled.
+* Any meaning is either true or falsified.
+Three types of loops exist: with, during and
+* Don't do...
+For the time being.
+Every repeats a series of declarations.